massquantity/LibRecommender/doc/user_guide.md

 LibRecommender also supports random recommendation by setting `random_rec=True` (By default it is False).
 Of course, it's not completely random, but random sampling based on items' prediction scores.
 It's a trade-off between accuracy and diversity, and this is inspired by [ChatGPT](https://openai.com/blog/chatgpt/) :), because in ChatGPT the model also samples words based on predict probability to form answers.

-Finally, batch recommendation is also supported by simply pass a list to the `user` parameter.
+Finally, batch recommendation is also supported by simply passing a list to the `user` parameter.
 The returned result will be a dict, which has users as keys and `numpy.array` as values.

 ```python
 >>> model.recommend_user(user=[1, 2, 3], n_rec=3, filter_consumed=True, random_rec=False)